Beneil Dariush: Ultimate Fighting Championship

 Dariush was scheduled to face Islam Makhachev on February 26, 2022, at UFC Fight Night 202.
 However, on February 12, it was reported that Dariush withdrew from the event due to an ankle injury.

 Dariush faced Mateusz Gamrot on October 22, 2022, at UFC 280.
 He won the bout by unanimous decision.

 Dariush was scheduled to face Charles Oliveira on May 6, 2023, at UFC 288.
 However, Oliveira was forced out of the event due to injury.
 The pair was rebooked for June 10, 2023, at UFC 289.
 Dariush lost the bout in the first round, getting finished with ground and pound.

 Dariush faced Arman Tsarukyan on December 2, 2023, at UFC on ESPN 52.
 He lost the fight via knockout in round one.

 On July 15, 2024, it was reported that Dariush has a torn meniscus and is recovering from the injury.

 Dariush was scheduled to face Renato Moicano on January 18, 2025 at UFC 311.
 One day before the event, it was reported that Arman Tsarukyan suffered an injury that forced him to pull out of the main event against Islam Makhachev, and he was replaced by Renato Moicano.
 Dariush did not compete at this event as a result.

 Dariush's bout with Moicano was re-scheduled and took place on June 28, 2025 at UFC 317.
 He won the fight by unanimous decision.

 Dariush faced Benoît Saint Denis on November 15, 2025, at UFC 322.
 At the weigh-ins, Dariush weighed in at 157.2 pounds, 1.2 pounds over the lightweight non-title fight limit.
 The bout proceeded at catchweight and he was fined 20 percent of his purse, which went to Saint Denis.
 Dariush lost the fight by knockout sixteen seconds into the first round.

+Dariush was scheduled to face Manuel Torres on April 11, 2026, at UFC 327.
+However, Torres withdrew due to an injury, so Dariush was pulled from the card.
+Instead, he faced Quillan Salkilld at UFC Fight Night 275 on May 2, 2026.
+He lost the fight by technical knockout in the first round.

+Fighting style

+Dariush's approach draws heavily from his background in Brazilian jiu-jitsu.
+On the ground, Dariush tends to maintain top control and aggressively passes guard to secure a mount position.
+Dariush has five submission wins by rear naked choke.
+Dariush has been described by analysts as one of his division's best counter wrestlers, with his win over Gamrot cited as exemplary in this regard.
+Dariush's jiu-jitsu and counter wrestling help nullify takedown threats, and as such Dariush commits to heavy strikes when on the feet, seen particularly in his overhand left and side kicks.

+Dariush has developed a reputation for being chinny, with seven of his eight losses coming by knockout, and all but one in the first round.